-In addition, I had the pleasure of meeting Dr. Eric Strand when he joined Washington University as director of the division of obstetrics and gynecology.
+In addition, I had the pleasure of meeting Dr. Eric Strand when he joined Washington University as chief of the division of obstetrics and gynecology.
 I found him to be a very strong leader, as well.

 These three outstanding physicians greatly influenced my decision to stay.

 Which aspect of your practice is most interesting?

 Spontaneity -- every day is different.
 A busy day might include surgery in the morning; seeing OB patients in the afternoon, being called to the labor and delivery floor and then getting paged to the emergency department.
 However, some days may be so quiet -- I start to wonder “Is my pager working?”
 You never know what is going to happen, and that is what I love.